Liverpool to make decision on Ramsay soon as Leeds United eye deal

-Liverpool are expected to make a decision soon over the future of Calvin Ramsay who is wanted by Leeds United, as per the Daily Mail’s Transfer Confidential.
+Liverpool are expected to make a decision soon over the future of Calvin Ramsay who is wanted by Leeds United, as per the Daily Mail.

 Liverpool welcomed the return of defender Ramsay earlier this month following a loan spell at Preston North End.
 The Scottish right back made just two Championship appearances for Ryan Lowe’s side with Liverpool wanting their youngster to get more game time throughout the second half of the season.